 If you bleed during your pregnancy, no matter at what stage you are at, you should rest and avoid any further strenuous activity.
 You should consult your obstetrician and be examined.
 The doctor may order an ultrasound to help identify the cause of bleeding.

 In most cases, a scant amount of blood that happens sporadically at any stage of pregnancy is not serious and does not indicate a problem.
 However, you should be assessed immediately if you experience any of the following:

 - Frequent bleeding.
 If you need more than one pantyliner per day, for instance;

 - Loss of bright red blood in any stage of pregnancy;

 - Bleeding with or without clots and strong abdominal pain;

 - Bleeding, loss of liquid, and fever.

 In the last three months of pregnancy, it is common for the expecting mother to bleed after sexual intercourse, as the birth canal becomes increasingly sensitive, and bleeds easily.
-If this happens, only go to the hospital if the bleeding lasts over one hour.
+If bleeding after intercourse persists for over an hour, you should go to the hospital for assessment.